"Wholeness" Submissions will open June 1-July 1.

 • Sleeved, non-sheer skirt + top or dress, at least knee length, that does not reveal cleavage/undergarment lines.

-• No jewelry (engagement/wedding rings, necklaces, wristbands, etc.) or obvious makeup (nail polish, eye shadow, mascara, etc.).
+• No jewelry (engagement/wedding rings, necklaces, wristbands, etc.) or obvious makeup (nail polish, eye shadow, etc.).

 Artwork Guidelines